 In January 2013, the FASB issued ASU 2013-01, "Clarifying the Scope of Disclosures about Offsetting Assets and Liabilities" (ASU 2013-1).
 ASU 2013-1 addresses implementation issues about ASU 2011-11 and applies to derivatives accounted for in accordance with ASC 815-10, including bifurcated embedded derivatives, repurchase agreements and reverse repurchase agreements, and securities borrowing and securities lending transactions that are either offset in accordance with ASC 210-20 "Balance Sheet - Offsetting" or ASC 815 or subject to an enforceable master netting arrangement or similar agreement.
 The guidance was effective January 1, 2013 and was applied retrospectively.
 This guidance does not amend the circumstances in which the Company offsets its derivative positions.
 As a result, the guidance does not have a material effect on the Company's financial statements.

 Results of operations

-The table below presents certain information from our Consolidated Statement of Operations for the three months ended March 31, 2013 vs. the three months ended March 31, 2012:
+The table below presents certain information from our Consolidated Statement of Operations for the three and nine months ended September 30, 2013 as well as the three and nine months ended September 30, 2012: